porsche-design-system/porsche-design-system/packages/components/src/components/pin-code/pin-code.docs.md

 # Pin Code

-The Pin Code component currently uses multiple event listeners in order to update the input values depending on the type of insertion.
-This is necessary since the information in these events will vary depending on the insertion type and keyboard type.
-For standard european keyboards we could use the keydown listener and handle everything from there.
-When using an asian keyboard sometimes an Input Method Editor (IME) is used.
-These IME keyboards won't provide the information which key was pressed in the keydown listener and can't be prevented in the keydown listener.
-Instead we have to use the beforeinput event since this is the only event including the pressed key where the default can be prevented.
-Theoretically we could use the beforeinput event for any type of keyboard since this event will fire under most circumstances.
-However when it comes to the keyboard autosuggestion the behavior will again differ depending on the device.
-In some cases the input event listener can insert the suggested text and in other cases the keydown handler will work.
+Since different keyboard types behave differently when typing, pasting or using the keyboard auto-suggest feature, we have to use a combination of event listeners in order to cover every scenario.

+When using an Input Method Editor (IME), like some chinese or japanese keyboards use, the `keydown` event can't be prevented and doesn't include the information which key was pressed.
+The only reliable event fired which can be prevented and includes the data is the `beforeinput` event.
+We use this event in order to prevent invalid inputs like non digit or multiple inputs.
+If a valid input is entered the default input behavior will update the input.
+In order to update our internal value we use the `input` event which will be triggered afterward.

+When using the keyboard auto-suggest feature the `input` event will handle the different cases.
+For iOS Safari a separate input event is sent sequentially for each digit.
+For iOS Chrome and Android a single input event including all digits is sent.
+All digits will be input into the first input and the component will update the internal value which leads to a rerender and distribution of the value to each input.
+This only works when the pin-code input is empty before clicking on the suggestion since we currently prevent typing into an input which already has a value to prevent multiple inputs.

+In order to make the `Backspace` and `Delete` key press work we use the `keydown` listener.
+In those cases the event prevention works for all keyboard types, and we can update the inputs and focus accordingly.

-This makes the whole keyboard handling in the Pin Code component very unreliable.
+The differences in behavior make the whole keyboard handling very difficult and unreliable.
 Below you can see an overview of the differences in behavior for standard digit input via keyboard press.

 |                     | Default keyboard (macOS Chrome)                                                        | IME keyboard (Android)                                                                       | Default keyboard (Android)                                                                  | IME keyboard (iOS)                                                                           | Default keyboard (iOS)                                                                 |
 | ------------------- | -------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |